SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy Optimization: Experiments

 \subsection{Comparison in the Token Efficiency}

-In addition to the accuracy, the token efficiency of LLMs is also a crucial metric.
-In Table \ref{length} and Appendix \ref{Appendixd1}, we compare the token efficiency of baselines and SofT-GRPO.
-Compared to the No-Finetune results, fine-tuning with SofT-GRPO will effectively reduce the thinking length.
-Compared to the discrete-token GRPO, SofT-GRPO will not severely increase the number of tokens.
-Specifically, there is a clear reduction in the thinking length of the \textit{LLaMA-3.2-3B-Instruct} model, which demonstrates the effectiveness of SofT-GRPO in saving computational consumption.
+In addition to accuracy, token efficiency is an important metric for LLMs.
+As shown in Appendix \ref{Appendixd1}, SofT-GRPO reduces thinking length compared to No-Finetune, and does not greatly increase tokens compared to discrete-token GRPO.
+Notably, SofT-GRPO leads to a clear reduction in thinking length for the \textit{LLaMA-3.2-3B-Instruct} model, highlighting its effectiveness in reducing computational costs.